Coach at a Starting Strength Gym

 How many hours per week do Coaches work?

 The standard model is to have two coaching teams of two people that work 4.5 hours per day, five to six days per week.
 Each coaching team consists of a Coach (level 2+) and an Apprentice (Level 0-1).
-At least of the coaching teams must include an SSC.
-Coaching teams typically work the first half of the day (two sessions before working hours sessions and the lunch session) or the second half of the day (three sessions in the evening).
+At least one of the coaching teams must include an SSC.
+Coaching teams typically work the first half of the day or the second half of the day.
 Most coaches work around 30 hours per week.